nikitin-p/darevskia-pericentromere-analysis/README.md

 ## Citations

-If you are using the pipeline or building upon in, please cite our paper: ...
+If you use our pipeline or build upon in, please cite our paper: ...

 An extensive list of references for the tools used in the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.